 The Groves continue down the entire length of the Grand Canal.
 Beyond that point, Versailles' massive park continues to the west.

-Many of the Groves are open to the public only on Musical Gardens and Musical Fountains days - so make sure your tour or ticket includes this access, or purchase a Musical Fountains show ticket as an add-on.
+Many of the Groves are open to the public only on Musical Gardens and Musical Fountains days - so make sure your tour or ticket includes this access if you want it.

 8. The Grand Canal

 The grand allée called "The Royal Drive" forms an axis through the landscape.
 It begins as a gravel-paved path bisected by a 4-tiered fountain.
 Past the gravel is an expanse of grass called "The Green Carpet," with marble statues lining the hedges and trees that form the walls of the "Groves," Versailles' hidden gardens.

 And finally, beyond the Apollo Basin, the Grand Canal stretches for more than a mile (1.65 km) to merge with the horizon - one of Le Notre's most brilliant landscape designs.